-Saint Louis University's Speech-Language and Hearing Clinic has been serving the St. Louis community for more than 40 years.
-It provides clinical services to people with speech, language or hearing problems, and is also a training component for students in SLU’s communication sciences and disorders program.
+Saint Louis University's Paul C. Reinert, S.J.
+Speech-Language and Hearing Clinic has been serving the St. Louis community for more than 50 years.
+It provides clinical services to people with speech, language or hearing problems.

 The clinic operates on a sliding-fee scale, allowing us to serve to a wide range of clientele who may otherwise not have the resources to afford assessment or treatment.